KlaytnDevelopers/count-android/README.md

 # Count BApp for Android

 Count BApp for Android (Count) is an Android implementation (Java) demonstrating the simple use of [caver-java](https://github.com/klaytn/caver-java).
 The primary purpose of Count is to highlight **Klaytn Fee Delegation** mechanism with an arbitrary fee delegator.
+Check out the article on this app from [Klaytn Developers Forum](https://forum.klaytn.com/t/complete-android-bapp-example-using-fee-delegation/63).

 ![](imgs/screenshot_main.png)